CANADA STOCKS-TSX futures indicate higher open

 ANALYST RESEARCH HIGHLIGHTS

-Sirius XM Canada : CIBC raises price target to C$9.50 from C$9
+Canadian Pacific Railway : CIBC raises to sector outperformer from sector performer

-Intertain Group : Canaccord Genuity raises to buy from speculative buy; target to C$8

 FOR CANADIAN MARKETS NEWS, CLICK ON CODES: